ap29600/dama-rs/README.md

 - [X] interact with provided scripts
   - [x] execute commands (e.g. change brightness with a slider)
   - [X] get values back from commands (e.g. set the correct value for the brightness slider at startup)
-- [ ] add support for image widgets
+- [x] add support for image widgets
+  - [ ] dynamically resize the image
 - [ ] add support for checkbox widgets
 - [ ] style the layout in a sensible way
   - [x] allow setting names for tabs
   - [ ] move the tab list to the side
-  - [x] make sliders fill all horizontal available space

 ## Dependencies